Italy: In the Path of the Etruscans

 We will also visit the Guarnacci Etruscan Museum housing thousands of funeral urns and many unique bronze sculptures and terracotta pieces.
 Recent archaeological work has uncovered a large Roman amphitheater thought to date to the 1st century AD.

 After lunch we transfer to Florence, one of the most beautiful cities in all of Italy and the heart of the Italian Renaissance.
-By foot we will explore the historic center, a UNESCO World Heritage Site, including Ponte Vecchio and Santa Maria del Fiore Cathedral (the Duomo).
+By foot, we will explore the historic center, a UNESCO World Heritage Site, including Ponte Vecchio and Santa Maria del Fiore Cathedral (the Duomo).
 Overnight for two nights at Boscolo Hotel Astoria, a charming 4-star hotel located in the heart of the historic city.
 (B/L/D)

 Day 11National Archaeological Museum of Florence